cmbant/getdist/docs/source/index.rst

    GetDist GUI program <gui>

 **LLM Integration**: For AI assistants and LLM agents, a comprehensive context document is available at `GetDist LLM Context <https://getdist.readthedocs.io/en/latest/_static/getdist_docs_combined.md>`_.
+There's also an `AI help assistant <https://cosmocoffee.info/help_assist.php>`_ you can use to ask about the package.

 High-level modules for analysing samples and plotting: